dyascj/personal-website/content/projects/product-design/pomodorii.md

 ## Why I made it

-I wanted a timer that felt like booting up a Wii: bright, bubbly, and unpretentious.
-Building Pomodorii let me indulge in motion + audio play while keeping the product dead simple to use.
+I wanted a timer that feels like booting up a Wii: bright, bubbly, and unpretentious.
+Building Pomodorii let me play with motion and audio while keeping the product dead simple to use.

 ## Sound-first UI